mastercomfig/mastercomfig/docs/contributing.md

 From time to time, link validity may also be checked using `pnpm checklinks`.
 This is not run automatically due to false positives.

-Also, quality of English prose may be checked with `pnpm prose`.
+Also, the quality of English prose may be checked with `pnpm prose`.
 This is not run automatically due to the subjective nature of writing.

 ## Support